bentriom/ABCRN.jl/README.md

 ## Benchmarks

-Benchmarks have been made to test the performance of the package compared to well-known efficient other packages such as `DifferentialEquations.jl`.
+Benchmarks have been made to test the package performance compared to well-known efficient other packages such as `DifferentialEquations.jl`.

 ## Info

-This package was written during my PhD thesis.
-The mathematical fundations and the package archtecture are presented in it.
+The mathematical fundations and the package architecture are presented in my [PhD thesis](https://theses.hal.science/tel-03621447).